twreporter/react-redux-registration/README.md

 * advice for developer/programmer:
 You can program in es2015 + es2017 and only need to edit files in **src** directory.
 All files will be transpiled through babel-preset-es2017 and transferred to **lib** directory.

+* TO DO
+create next version of active page